 In July 2015, C.R.S.
 24-31-315 was created by House Bill 15-1287 to mandate in-service training requirements for Colorado peace officers.
-Every POST certified full-time, part-time, and reserve peace officer employed by a Colorado law enforcement agency is required to train in Proper Holds and Restraints, Anti-Bias training, Community Policing / Community Partnership training and De-Escalation training.
+Every POST certified full-time, part-time, and reserve peace officer employed by a Colorado law enforcement agency is required to train in Proper Holds and Restraints, Anti-Bias training, Community Policing / Community Partnership training, De-Escalation training, and Missing and Murdered Indigenous Relatives (MMIR).
 The trainings must be completed at least once every five years.
 For full details about this mandate, please see the C.R.S.
 24-31-315 Training & Resource Guide page.

 - DNA Evidence Collection and Retention Course